nvirth/BookTera/Helpers/Diagrams/SpeedTests/readme.md

 Made with [UrlStress][UrlStress].
 Multiple measurements were done...

 ...
-First a smaller one, set up UrlStress to 1.000 requests and 100 threads
+First a smaller one, set up UrlStress to 1.000 requests and 100 threads <br />
 ![StressTest - Little][StressTest - Little]
 ...
-Later a bigger one with 10.000 requests and 300 threads
+Later a bigger one with 10.000 requests and 300 threads <br />
 ![StressTest - Big][StressTest - Big]
 ...
-And finally, after the shock was over, the firs smaller type of measurement were repeated a few times.
+And finally, after the shock was over, the first smaller type of measurement were repeated a few times.
 I did not want to believe that Play could be so much faster, so I started to seek my code for unoptimized solutions, and google ASP.NET MVC optimizations.
-Found a few, implemented them; and after each one finished, rerun the smaller stress test.
-The results can be seemed in one diagram:
+Found a few, implemented them; and after each one was finished, rerun the smaller stress test.
+The results can be seemed in one diagram: <br />
-![StressTest - Little - After ASP.NET MVC optimization][StressTest - Little - After ASP.NET MVC optimization]
+![StressTest - Little - After ASP.NET MVC optimization][StressTest - Little - After ASP.NET MVC optimization] <br />
-Little note: The later optimized forms were added to the formers.
-So e.g. the 2. one ("asp without log") means without log and without ViewBad (which is the 1. one), and so on.
+<sub>Little note: The later optimized forms were added to the formers.
+So e.g. the 2. one ("asp without log") means without log and without ViewBad (which is the 1. one), and so on.</sub>

 **Can't believe it?
 Try it out yourself!**